jedrzejruta/React_native_mobile_app/Readme.md

     - go to root folder
     - install yarn if you do not have
     - yarn install
-    - npm install expo-cli --global
+    - yarn global add expo-cli
     - expo start --android/ expo start --ios
     - open http://localhost:19002 - Expo DevTools
     - click 'Tunnel' in lower left corner screen